CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   # From the updated sandbox
   # Generate the same test case(s) as the baseline using options or namelist changes to activate new code modifications

-  ./cice.setup -m onyx -e intel --test smoke -g gx1 -p 44x1 -testid qc_test -s qc,medium
+  ./cice.setup -m onyx -e intel --test smoke -g gx1 -p 44x1 --testid qc_test -s qc,medium
   cd onyx_intel_smoke_gx1_44x1_medium_qc.qc_test
   # modify ice_in to activate the namelist options that were determined above
   ./cice.build